honza/merge-upstream/README.md

 with the merge.
 If the conflicts are in other files, we abort, and ask a human to resolve the changes.

-If everything succeeds, we place the changes into a branch, and attemt to push it.
+If everything succeeds, we place the changes into a branch, and attempt to push it.